sbfaulkner/adventofcode/README.md

 The lexer should be decoupled from the decode/encode action... but it works.
 Manually implementing the FSM was kind of fun.
 I should probably apply that technique more often.

+## Day 9: All in a Single Night

+Not the optimal solution (with larger datasets), and definitely considers twices as many routes as necessary.
+However, kind of a nice solution taking advantage of Rubyisms.